Ultimate Easy Japanese Carrot Ginger Dressing Recipe

 How To Serve Carrot-Ginger Dressing

-Grab your favorite Asian ingredients and put together a colorful salad.
-Use crisp iceberg lettuce or romaine lettuce, edamame, shredded carrots, cucumber, and avocado, and then top it all with this thick, flavor-packed dressing.
-You will seriously want seconds, it is that tasty.
+Salad: Use crisp iceberg lettuce or romaine lettuce, edamame, shredded carrots, cucumber, and avocado, and then top it all with this thick, flavor-packed dressing.

 A spoonful of the dressing.